MarijnBrosens/web-specialisatie/Vergelijkende studie/readme.md

 Ionic has very beautiful components.
 And they are easy to use.
-Ionics components feel more focused towards IOS and they have a specific style which is beautiful.
+Ionics components feel more focused towards IOS and they have a specific style which is beautiful but not always wanted.

 #### Onsen UI